David-Flurin/DeepCFR/README.md

 # Deep Counterfactual Regret Minimization
 An implementation of <cite>[Brown et al. 2019][1]</cite> with some adaptations.

-DeepCFR is an approach to solve Counterfactual Regret Minimization by using a neural network to learn the relations between information sets and action probabilities, rather than using a tabular approach.
+DeepCFR is an approach to solve Counterfactual Regret Minimization by using a neural network to learn the relation between information sets and action probabilities, rather than using a tabular approach.

 This implementation applies DeepCRF to Texas Holdem No Limit poker.